GeorgeGray97/level5-portfolio/submission_point_4.md

 ## The brief - Test session video

 We will capture the test session for you (screen, voice and face).
-After the sessions we will process the videos and make them available as mp4's on Moodle, for you to download.
-Review the video.
+After the sessions we will process the videos and make them available on Moodle for you review.

-### Output

-For the final submission (SP5) add the video to your `docs` folder.
-Adjust the filename to ensure the link on the Portfolio page works.
+Reviewing the video will help you better understand the results of your testing.

 ---